signalfx/splunk-otel-ios/README.md

 This name will hold until your next call to `setScreenName`.  **NOTE**: using `setScreenName` once disables automatic screen name instrumentation, to avoid overwriting your chosen name(s).
 If you instrument your application to `setScreenName`, please do it everywhere.

+`setScreenName` creates a span recording the change by default - use the optional parameter `createSpan:` if you wish to prevent this.

 ### Span Filtering